getElementsByName()

 The getElementsByName() accepts a name which is the value of the name attribute of elements and returns a live NodeList of elements.

 The return collection of elements is live.
-It means that the return elements are automatically updated when elements with the same name are inserted and/or removed from the document.
+It means that the return elements are automatically updated when elements with the same name are insertedarrow-up-right and/or removedarrow-up-right from the document.

 JavaScript getElementsByName() example

-The following example shows a radio group that consists of radio buttons that have the same name (rate).
+The following example shows a radio group that consists of radio buttonsarrow-up-right that have the same name (rate).

 When you select a radio button and click the submit button, the page will show the selected value such as Very Poor, Poor, OK, Good, or Very Good: